‘Ahakoa he iti, he pounamu. Although small, it is precious — like greenstone.’

 - Joan Metge (1995): New growth from old — The whānau in the modern world, Victoria University Press, Wellington.
 This book provides basic information for the many Pākehā who interact with Māori as spouses, friends, work colleagues and service providers, and to help them understand a family type different from their own.

-- Te Wheke Kamaatu (external link) - The Octopus of Great Wisdom by Dr Rangimarie Turuki Rose Pere
+- Te Wheke Kamaatu Opens in new window - The Octopus of Great Wisdom by Dr Rangimarie Turuki Rose Pere